uesteibar/scribano/README.md

 - [x] Support consuming from multiple configurable exchanges.
 - [x] Allow loading configuration from url instead of local file.
 - [x] Use postgres as database.
-- [ ] Add CI with github actions.
+- [ ] Add CI.
-- [ ] Build and publish docker image.
+- [ ] Build and publish docker image on push to master.

 ## Running locally